HealthCatalyst/Fabric.Authorization/Fabric.Authorization.AccessControl/README.md

 This module requires [Health Catalyst Cashmere](http://cashmere.healthcatalyst.net/guides/getting-started).

-# Fabric Identity & Authorization Setup
+# Fabric Identity Setup
 You will need to set up a client in your local instance of Fabric.Identity and Fabric.Authorization.

-## Fabric.Identity Client

 Assuming your Fabric.Identity instance is running at `http://localhost/identity`, you can run the following `curl` command to create a Fabric.Identity client:

 `curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer {access_token}" -d @{identity_client.json} http://localhost/identity/api/client`